bennettslin/yearlings_bobtail_app/LATEST_TODO.md

 # Latest todo
+* Fix todo count logic, should be 27 annotation todos
+* Put todo logic in admin
 * Have different color for revise and review

-* Put all todo logic in admin

 ### Must do
 * Illustrator